coreinfrastructure/best-practices-badge/criteria.md

 Thus, a badge would have its URL as its name, year range, and level/name (once there is more than one).

+We will probably implement some search mechanisms so that people can enter common names and find projects.

 Improving the criteria